lee-dohm/code-smells/README.md

 > It's surprising how often you look at thickly commented code and notice that the comments are there because the code is bad. <br/>
 > -- *[Refactoring][refactoring]*

 Many comments aren't bad in and of themselves.
 But comments are often used to explain poorly-written code.
 In this case, the code should be written better and the comments removed.
-Comments should be used more to explain *why* the code is this way rather than *what* the code is doing.

 #### Data Class